 A course Faculty Office discussion board will be available for the duration of the semester.
 Please post course-related questions that may be relevant to your classmates on the discussion board.
 You are expected to read the Faculty Office discussion board regularly.
-If you have a personal question please send it to the instructor via BlazeView course e-mail.
-If you would like to speak with the instructor in person or by telephone please contact us during office hours.
+If you have a personal question, please send it to the instructor via BlazeView course e-mail.
+If you would like to speak with the instructor by phone, please email to arrange a convenient time for consultation.